n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.sendy.md

 # Sendy

-The Sendy node allows you to automate work in Sendy, and integrate Sendy with other applications. n8n has built-in support for a wide range of Sendy features, including creating, updating, deleting, and getting campaigns.
+The Sendy node allows you to automate work in Sendy, and integrate Sendy with other applications. n8n has built-in support for a wide range of Sendy features, including creating campaigns, and adding, counting, deleting, and getting subscribers.

 On this page, you'll find a list of operations the Sendy node supports and links to more resources.